-Christine Sinclair scored her first international goal at the age of 16, competing in the 2000 Algarve Cup.
-Since then, she has become the all-time leading scorer in the history of international soccer.
-She’s been named Canadian Female Soccer Player of the Year 14 times, nominated seven times for FIFA Women’s World Player of the Year, and, as the captain of the Canadian Women’s Soccer Team, has won three Olympic medals, including a history-making gold medal at the Tokyo 2020 Games.
-Off the field, Sinclair shares her enthusiasm for sport and her secrets of success with audiences everywhere.
+Christine Sinclair scored her first international goal at the age of 16 competing in the 2000 Algarve Cup.
+She has since become the FIFA all-time leading scorer in the history of international soccer and been named Canadian Female Soccer Player of the Year 14 times, nominated seven times for FIFA Women’s World Player of the Year, and, as captain of the Canadian women’s national soccer team, won three Olympic medals, including a history-making gold medal at the 2020 Tokyo Games.